princessLaion/dockerdemo/README.md

 Browse your docker repository to verify

-5. To pull docker image
+5. Pull and run docker image
    docker run -p 8080:8080 helloworld-demo:latest
 It will automatically start the spring boot application